itscodenation/flw1-age-calculator-20-21-starter/README.md

 - [ ] Save and submit your website link using the link on the session agenda.

 ### Project Extensions
+- [ ] Extension: Add another input for the user to put in the current year and do the math from there so the app always works
 - [ ] Extension: Style your app any way you want.

 ### Hint
 Having trouble?
 Make sure you are using the right types of data to do your math by using the console.